solaris-games/solaris-docs/combat.markdown

 * `weapons technology level` = largest technology level available to any of the players participating on the player’s side in a combat

-* `max debuff` = lowest (worst) debuff from any of the specialist belonging to any of the players participating on player’s side; debuff is negative, so it lowers the effective weapons level of the player’s side; debuffs do not stack, only the lowest one is used
+* `max debuff` = lowest (worst) debuff applicable to the side; debuff is negative, so it lowers the effective weapons level of the player’s side.
+The debuff is caused by a specialist effect, both star and carrier specialists can apply.
+For the defender, any specialist can cause the debuff (the largest is applied).
+For the attacker side, it depends on the "Combat resolution: weapons malus" setting (see below) whether *any* carrier applies or only the largest.
-    * Both Star and Carrier specialist with weapon debuffs are included in this category

 * `max buff` = highest (best) buff from any of the specialist belonging to any of the players participating on player’s side; buff is positive, so it increases the effective weapons level of the player’s side; buffs do not stack, only the highest one is used
     * Only Star specialist that provides weapon buff in this category is War Machine